-Failure by an admitted student to comply with any of the conditions listed above may result in the denial or revocation of admission and/or may constitute a violation of the Honor Code.
+Failure by an admitted student to comply with any of the conditions listed above may result in the denial or revocation of admission and/or may constitute a violation of the Student Code of Conduct.

 A. UNC Kenan-Flagler Undergraduate Students